Building Bright Futures has created several fact sheets and flyers that you can download and use when talking to others about the inititiave.

 FUNDING SOURCES – These includes resources for covering education, wraparound services, and other costs, including scholarships, government assistance, financial aid, and grants.

-JOURNEYWORKER – A journeyworker is an employee that holds the qualifications outlined in an apprenticeship agreement (they don’t have to have been an apprentice before).
-Apprenticeship agreements require each apprentice to be assigned a journeyworker as a mentor, who is often a lead teacher or director.
-Each journeyworker may mentor no more than two apprentices at a time.
+JOURNEYWORKER – A journeyworker is a person that holds the qualifications outlined in an apprenticeship agreement (they don’t have to have been an apprentice before).

-MENTOR – The meaning of mentor is varied.
-When referring to an apprenticeship agreement, a mentor is the journeyworker assigned to guide an apprentice through the learning process and impart knowledge and skills.
-The mentor may or may not be the same person that is responsible for the apprentice’s day-to-day supervision.
-A mentor can also be someone outside the apprentice’s workplace that guides and supports an apprentice.
+MENTOR – When referring to an apprenticeship agreement, a mentor is the employee assigned to guide an apprentice through the learning process and impart knowledge and skills.
+The mentor may or may not be the same person that is responsible for the apprentice’s day-to-day supervision, but must work on-site.

 NCBCE – North Carolina Business Committee for Education.
 NCBCE is a non-profit, non-partisan organization housed in the Office of the Governor since 1983.
 It connects NC employers and educators to help build and elevate the workforce through work-based learning.
 NCBCE received a grant from DHHS/DCDEE to pilot the Building Bright Futures initiative.